k00617500/SCM-for-WVSU/README.md

 </div>

 WeChain will be utilized by the **WVSU Supply Management Office** to modernize and centralize all supply and demand operations across the university.
-It integrates **AI-driven forecasting** to intelligently analyze logistics trends—identifying which colleges have the highest supply requests, consumption rates, and funding allocations—while leveraging **blockchain technology** to ensure transparent, tamper-proof records of all procurement and distribution activities.
+It integrates **AI-driven forecasting** to intelligently analyze logistics trends—identifying which colleges have the highest supply requests, consumption rates, and funding allocations—while leveraging **blockchain technology** to ensure transparent, tamper-proof records of all procurement and distribution activities

 The system promotes **accountability, efficiency, and reliability** in managing university resources.
 It allows the Supply Management Office to monitor inventory levels, supplier transactions, and fund usage for each college.
 Through blockchain-backed tracking, the university can verify where supplies go, how they are utilized, and how unused or malfunctioning items are properly disposed of.